 First I didn't know what to do with the footage I filmed there, but now it has become this short feature.

 Born as Leopold Weiss, Muhammad Asad was a Jewish-born Austro-Hungarian journalist, traveler, writer, linguist, thinker, political theorist and diplomat.
 Asad was one of the most influential European Muslims of the 20th century.
-I recommend reading his moving autobiography (up to the age of 32), 'The Road to Mecca', which apart from the Qur'an itself is possibly the most accessible book to Islam for non-Muslims.
-To me as a Muslim myself it answered many of the questions I didn't know I had.
+I recommend reading his moving autobiography, 'The Road to Mecca', which (apart from the Qur'an) is possibly the most accessible book to Islam for non-Muslims.
+To me as a Muslim myself it answered many questions, some of which I didn't even know I had before reading this book.